tradebyte/DevOps-Challenge/README.md

 ## The challenge

-Subject of this challenge is to setup a robust, production ready and developer friendly Continuous Deployment pipeline for the given demo application.
+Subject of this challenge is to setup a robust, production ready and scalable Kubernetes deployment for the given demo application.

-The demo application can be found in this repository and the server for the deployment will be provided by us for you to work with.
+The demo application can be found in this repository.

 The requirements are as follows:

-- Choose an appropriate CI/CD tool.
 - Use a container technology of your own choosing for the demo application.
-- Setup a continuous deployment pipeline for the containerized demo application with your chosen CI/CD tool.
+- Setup a local Kubernetes cluster (e.g. [minikube](https://minikube.sigs.k8s.io/docs/)) for the containerized demo application as you would do it in production.
-  - It should contain at least a testing and a deployment stage.
+  - It should have at least 3 replicas.
-  - It should only be deployed if the testing stage, which runs the demo applications tests, is successful.
-  - It should follow the [GitHub flow](https://guides.github.com/introduction/flow/) workflow for the deployment.
+  - It should automatically scale with CPU utilization.
-  - It should be deployed to the provided demo server.
+  - It should handle environment variables in a secure way.
-- Setup a development environment which mirrors the production environment as closely as possible.
 - Think about scalability and performance.

 ## Demo application